LLNL/ScrubJay/README.md

 This requires integrating all three datasets in a non-trivial way.
 With ScrubJay, we specify the data columns that we want and ask ScrubJay to generate solutions containing them.

-First, we load a :ref:`dataspace` which describes the dimensions and datasets we are using.
+First, we load a DataSpace which describes the dimensions and datasets we are using.

 ```scala
    val dataSpace = DataSpace.fromJsonFile("jobAnalysis.sj")